 From Garden to Landscape, from Mirror to Bucket, from banjo to antenna – recent geophysical surveys in Wessex.

 |Session 4: The view from above – Chair Julian Richards|

 Eyes in the sky-From Stonehenge to Easter Island via Wales – the use of Drones

 |16.45||Roundup and Closing Remarks|

-We have many exhibitors including Dr Katy Tucker’s (Deutsches Archäologisches Institut Berlin/ University of Winchester) recent work on the leprosy cases from Magdalen Hill, Winchester.
-Lawrence Shaw (New Forest National Park Authority) on the wonders of LiDAR surveying in the New Forest and The University of Winchester’s Archaeology Department will have displays illustrating their wide-ranging activities and expertise.
-See the latest from the Roman temple excavations at Meonstoke.
+We have many exhibitors including Dr Katie Tucker’s (Visiting Fellow in Osteoarchaeology (MHARP) at the Department of Archaeology, University of Winchester) recent work on the leprosy cases from Magdalen Hill, Winchester.
+The University of Winchester’s Archaeology Department will have displays illustrating their wide-ranging activities and expertise.
+See the latest from the Roman temple excavations at Meonstoke, Hampshire and other excavations at Boxford, West Berkshire.
 Stalls from Wessex Archaeology will provide opportunities to look at recent examples of photogrammetry.
-There will also be various other displays showing recent interesting work from around Wessex.
+There will be a good number of other displays showcasing recent interesting work from around the Wessex region.

-Books from Wessex Archaeology, Oxbow Books and Archaeology Plus; and Andante will be on hand to answer those burning questions of where to visit next.
+Books from Wessex Archaeology, Oxbow Books and Archaeology Plus; and for holidays Andante will be on hand to answer those burning questions of where to visit next.

 If you are not already member of CBA Wessex then why not consider joining?
 Membership from just £10 a year – see our Membership Page – which will entitle you to the £25 ticket rate, – a saving of £10 on the non-members ticket rate of £35.

 The ticket price includes light refreshments.
-We suggest your bring your own lunch.
+We suggest your bring your own packed lunch.